 Fine art forms an integral part of the offering too, as The Great Eastern Home takes pride in providing a much-needed fillip to young artists of exceptional talent from across India and the neighbouring countries.
 Besides on-going promotion of artworks, the Store offers artists, photographers and sculptors the space to exhibit their works as part of curated shows, allowing for exposure and engagement with viewers and buyers alike.

-While the flagship Store at Byculla continues to re-invent itself, The Great Eastern Home brand is reaching out.
-In January 2013, the second store opened its doors in a booming suburb of north-Mumbai.
 Exciting plans are in the offing to establish a presence in select cities, as well as connect with other premium brands for joint events that offer unique experiences to discerning audiences who value provenance, history, heritage, aesthetics and soulfulness, above all else.